vladmandic/sd-data/README.md

 - Folder `lists` can contain any number of additional JSON files
   *those are only files that should be manually edited*
-- Structure of each JSON file should always be array of objects
-  where each object at least has a `name` property
+- Each found file is used in order of priorities
+- Each entry can be used to **update** existing entry or **append** a new one
-- If `name` is matched to a known name from master list, master list data is updated with info from the object
+  - if `url` is matched to a known url from master list, master list data is updated with info from the object
-- If `name` is not matched, master list is appended with the object
+  - if `url` is not matched, master list is appended with the object
   - if object has `url` property, additional data is fetched about it using github api

+JSON format of files in `lists` is array of objects with following properties:

+- `url`: url of the extension, required
+- `name`: name of the extension, optional
+- `description`: description of the extension, optional
+- `notes`: notes about the extension, optional
+- `status`: status of the extension, optional
+  - 0: unknown
+  - 1: ok in all scenarios
+  - 2: ok with backend:original, but not backend:diffusers
+  - 3: ok with backend:diffusers, but not backend:original
+  - 4: not supported

+Other properties are filled dynamically based on information from the git repository

 ### Extensions viewer